Timothy Woods

 Lack of certain nutrients also causes you to crave red meat, such as Omega-3 fats and magnesium.

-For example, if you are consuming plant-based meat only, you’ll only have Omega-3 fatty acids in one form — alpha-linoleic acid (ALA).
-You’ll be missing the other two: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+For example, if you consumer plant-based meat only, you’ll only have Omega-3 fatty acids in one form — alpha-linoleic acid (ALA).
+You’ll miss the other two: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Their lack causes you to want meat.

 "Salt cravings can occur if you're falling short on minerals, specifically calcium, magnesium, and zinc."